highstreet-technologies/sdnr-interfacing-aai-dcae/README.md

 ### send15minPm

 This script send a VES message of domain "measurementsForVfScaling" to DCAE.
 The script requires one input parameter.
 This parameter defines the equipment type.
-Valid equipment types for 1806 and 1810 are [6352, MP06, MP20, MSS8, DWHQm, DWHC] according to document "295672 SDN-R System Requirements".
+Valid equipment types for 1806 and 1810 are [6352, MP06, MP20, MSS8, DWHQ, DWHC] according to document "295672 SDN-R System Requirements".

 ```
 ./send15minPm.sh MP06